Here are the platforms, plugins, and people I use to keep my blog running:

 Katy is a pro at SEO, Facebook ads, design, and so many other things we bloggers struggle with.
 I’ve worked with her multiple times for big and small projects.

-Rita specializes in sales funnels and Facebook ads, but I credit her for helping me take my blog to the next level when I was ready to quit (you can read about what she did for Real Mom Nutrition here).
+Rita specializes in sales funnels and Facebook ads, but I credit her for helping me take my blog to the next level when I was ready to quit.

 This is the ad network I use, and I’ve been pleasantly surprised by how responsive they are, how easy it is to control the type of ads allowed on your site, and how profitable it’s been.